-In this series of articles on how small businesses can better market themselves, I have covered the importance of segmentation, targeting and key methods of promotion.
-In this one I am looking at the buyer journey.
+In this series of articles on how small businesses can better market themselves and improve sales, I have previously covered the importance of segmentation, targeting and key methods of promotion.
+Today, I am looking at how small businesses can utilise the buyer journey to improve sales.

 Simply put the buyer journey describes the stages the buyer goes through before they decide to make a purchase.
-You may be thinking, I know what my service or product does.
-I have my sales pitch so what are you talking about?
-I will be alright.
-You won’t be because the buyer wants to know many other things, before they decide to hear about why you are good.
-Read on to learn why the buyer journey is important no matter your business size, what the stages are, and how you prepare for them.
+You may be thinking: I know what my service or product does – I have my sales pitch, so what are you talking about?: I will be alright.
+Well, unfortunately, you won’t be alright because the buyer wants to know many other things, before they decide to hear about why you are good.
+Read on to learn why the buyer journey is important, no matter your business size, what the stages are, and how you prepare for them.

 Why Is the Buyer Journey Important?

-The reason why you either bought or considered buying from the first guy is that he understood the buyer journey.
-That the buyer has stages of awareness, consideration and decision, and he tailored what he said to meet where you were on that journey.
+The reason why you either bought, or considered buying from the second person, is that he understood the buyer journey; that the buyer has stages of awareness, consideration and decision, and he tailored what he said to meet where you were on that journey.
 It is a powerful tool and can help you increase your sales.

 The Awareness Stage